microbiomedata/issues/decisions/0015-env-triad-terms.md

 of the environments (MIxS Extensions), and will be reflected in either query-specific columns or general boolean columns, like 'is_biome' or 'is_environmental_material'.

-- The environmental triad squad is developing an NMDC-prioritized list of environments.
-Soil will be completed first.
 - This ADR will be updated as environment-specific queries are created.
 - The logic described above is intended to minimize cherry-picking of values for the sets, but individual squad members will be given the opportunity to add their own `Y` or `N` votes for each value in the tables.
 It may be possible to